 This is also a cash-heavy group, meaning deposits are dependent on accessing your branch during business hours.
 Wasn’t there some global event recently that made physical access more difficult?

 Putting aside the huge effects of COVID-19, let’s just say cash deposits over the weekend come with their own set of difficulties.
 Of course, withdrawals can occur, triggering those overdraft fees, especially if the system doesn’t update balance real-time.

 There might even be fees for copies of checks and statements.

 Combine this with the trend of closing branches in lower income areas, the underbanked join their unbanked brethren at high-priced neighborhood alternatives.
+(Yeah, DEI covers more than just your workplace practices.)
 You know the places: Check-cashing stores and payday lenders.

 You know your community financial institution is a better choice, but for them, are you really?

 When an overdraft can trigger a “1700% APR loan”, what other term could there be?
 The majority of purchases triggering overdraft charges are less than $24, while the fees average $34, according to the CFPB.